AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 ![project flow chart](flow_chrt.PNG)
 Project Flow Chart
 -------------------------------------------------------------------------------------------------------------------------------------------------
-# Status of project
+# Status of project as of december 12/12/2022 - the main.py file doesn't have any imports as of now and mainly serves as a placeholder, most progress is in the .ipynb files in the src/snippets folder. the main.py folder is mainly kept empty as we have till this stage worked independently.
+However the process of compilation is being tested in another branch.

-# tasks completed -
+# tasks completed - update

 1. initial data aquired
 2. Folder structure and repo initalization done (subject to change as main model gets built)